Raymont Harris

-Raymont LaShawn Harris (born December 23, 1970) is a former American football running back.
-He played college football at Ohio State University.
-Harris played professionally for six seasons in the National Football League (NFL) between 1994 and 2000 with the Chicago Bears, the Green Bay Packers, the Denver Broncos and the New England Patriots.
-He was nicknamed the "Ultraback" because of his versatility.
-He is currently director of development for The Ohio State University Department of Athletics.
+Raymont LeShawn Harris (born December 23, 1970) is an American former professional football player who was a running back for six seasons in the National Football League (NFL) from 1994 to 2000.
+He played college football for the Ohio State Buckeyes and was selected by the Chicago Bears in the fourth round of the 1994 NFL draft.
+Harris played in the NFL with the Bears, Green Bay Packers, Denver Broncos and New England Patriots.
+He was nicknamed "the Ultraback" because of his versatility.

 College career

 Harris attended Ohio State University, where he set the school record for most rushing yards in a bowl game (235) and finished his career at Ohio State as the school's sixth-leading rusher of all time.
 Harris finished his career with 2,649 yards rushing and is currently still ranked fourth in most yards in a single game (235 versus BYU) and eighth all-time in single season rushing attempts (1993).
 He graduated with a Bachelor of Arts degree in communications.